Skip to main content

 The table below shows the available doses for oral forms of ondansetron.

 Swallow ondansetron tablets whole.
 The ondansetron ODTs are designed to dissolve in the mouth.
 Place the ODT in your mouth on top of your tongue.
-It will dissolve in seconds, and you can swallow normally after that.
+Do not chew the ODT — it will dissolve within 1 minute, and you can swallow normally after that.
 You don’t need to take ODTs with any liquid.
+And you can take ondansetron tablets or ODTs with or without food.

 Ondansetron ODTs are fragile, so you shouldn’t try to push them through the foil backing, as they’re likely to crumble under pressure.
 This may make it hard for you to take the full dose.
 Instead, gently peel back the foil before removing the tablet from the blister package.
 Be sure to use dry hands to remove the tablets.
 Moisture on your hands can make them dissolve while you’re holding them.
 Also, don’t remove any tablets from the packaging until you're ready to take your dose.